 - Angel Tomeo Sam: Peer Re-entry Navigators & formerly The Bail Project Spokane and Spokane Regional Law & Justice Council Racial Equity Committee, Spokane

 Access to Justice Board Staff

-Diana Singleton is the Access to Justice Manager at the Washington State Bar Association, where she provides support and leadership for the Washington State Access to Justice Board and the Council on Public Defense.
-She previously served as the Director of Seattle University School of Law’s Access to Justice Institute (ATJI), which serves as a bridge between the law school and larger equal justice community.
-Through ATJI’s work, Diana and her team develop social justice opportunities for law students and graduates.
+Diana Singleton (she/her) is the Chief Equity and Justice Officer at the Washington State Bar Association, where she provides support and leadership for the Washington State Bar Association’s work to advance equity and justice.
+She leads the Equity and Justice Department which manages the WSBA’s public service and diversity, equity and inclusion work and provides support and partnership to the Washington State Access to Justice Board, the Council on Public Defense, the WSBA Diversity Committee, the WSBA Pro Bono and Public Service Committee, the WSBA Equity and Disparity Workgroup and the Minority Bar Association leaders.
+She previously served as the Director of Seattle University School of Law’s Access to Justice Institute (ATJI) which serves as a bridge between the law school and larger equal justice community.
 Prior to joining ATJI, Diana was an attorney with the Northwest Justice Project for almost ten years, practicing in the areas of consumer, family, low-wage worker, and public benefits law.
-Diana also serves on the Board of Wayfind which offers transactional pro bono assistance to nonprofit organizations and low-income microentrepreneurs.
-She is a volunteer attorney with Open Door Legal Services where she provides free legal advice to people who are homeless.
+Diana serves on the Board of Communities Rise which offers transactional pro bono assistance to nonprofit organizations and low-income small business owners, and JustLead Washington which offers capacity-building services centered on leadership development, race equity and collaboration.
 She is a proud alumna of Seattle University School of Law, Westmont College, and the Washington Equal Justice Community Leadership Academy.